Identity for

 How it Works

-Three steps.
-No passwords.
+Three parties.
+Human-controlled access.
 Standard OAuth 2.0.

-Register
+Register Agent

 OAuth 2.0 Token Exchange Flow